ual-cci/MSc-Coding-2/Week-3.md

 * keywords, comments
 * import

+## Lecture slides !

 ## Exercise - The Python Challenge!

 - The Python Challenge has been on the internet for decades.
 - It's a really great way to learn Python.
-- Work on your own or in groups to solve the first 7 parts of the Python Challenge.
+- Work on your own or in groups to solve the first 5 parts of the Python Challenge.

 http://www.pythonchallenge.com

+## HOMEWORK

+Working on your own, devise and create a simple riddle or puzzle inspired by the Python Challenge.
+You can:

+- Hide some information in a section of text
+- Or in an Image
+- Or in some other form of data
+- Then create a simple clue that can help someone else decode in Python.

+Next week, we can share our python riddles!